• Why should I refer you, owner clients, for management?

 Late fees vary from area to area.
 Some landlords use a percentage rate while other use a daily fixed number.
 The key to late fees in the state of Texas is that for buildings that have four or less units, the maximum amount charge may not exceed 12% of the total monthly rent.

-When a lease comes to the end and the tenant fails to vacate the property the tenant is in a holdover position.
-The Texas Residential Lease states the tenant is subject to a charge of three times the daily rent per day, cost of lodging, cost of eviction and attorney’s fee’s if needed.
+When a lease comes to the end and the resident fails to vacate the property the resident is in a holdover position.
+The Texas Residential Lease states the resident is subject to a charge of three times the daily rent per day, cost of lodging, cost of eviction and attorney’s fee’s if needed.

 • When should the Inventory and Condition Report need to be returned?